sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>git-subtree</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Git tools to merge and split repositories
+Short desc    : Git tools to merge and split repositories
 URL          : https://git-scm.com/
-Лицензия     : GPLv2
+License      : GPLv2
-Описание     : Git subtrees allow subprojects to be included within a subdirectory
+Descript     : Git subtrees allow subprojects to be included within a subdirectory
              : of the main project, optionally including the subproject's entire
              : history.
 ```